SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/filesystems/archive.md

 which they are members.

-Users can check their HPSS usage and quotas with the hpssquota command on Cori or Edison.
+Users can check their HPSS usage and quotas with the hpssquota command on Cori.
 You view usages on a user level:

 ```
 cori03> hpssquota -u usgtest